Student loan debt is not just a problem for Millenials.

 Ask the representative about the circumstances in which they'll remove you as a cosigner.

 Suppose you work full-time for the government or a non-profit and get your loans forgiven under the PSLF program.
 In that case, the loan balance is forgiven won't be considered taxable income.

-The same is true if you get a Total and Permanent Disability Discharge: the forgiven amount isn't taxable income.
+The same may not be true if you get a Total and Permanent Disability Discharge: the some forgiveness isn't taxable income.

 But if you get your loans forgiven under an income-driven repayment plan, then you may owe taxes at the end of your repayment term.